-Similarly ambiguous were several HEY-like signs that Vic used, at about the same age, in a protracted interaction with his mother.
-He started toward his mother signing KEY with an outstretched hand.
-He then made two HEY signs 300ms. apart (Figure 24 a-b), and then apparently started to make a third HEY (c).
-Before completing the downward flip of his hand, he formed the sign ONE (d)-often used as a determiner-like element in Z-followed again by the sign KEY (e).
-He then took a proffered key from Jane.
-Since she isn't visible on screen, it is unknown at which point Vic gained her attention, and thus whether the HEY sequences in (a-c) included another precursor to HEY2, uttered by Vic even after he gained his mother's attention, or whether he simply abandoned a third HEY1 after he saw she was attending to him.
+Similarly ambiguous were several HEY-like signs that Vic used, at about the same age, in a protracted interaction with his mother (Figure 24).
+As Jane is not visible on screen, it is unknown at which point Vic gained her attention and thus whether the HEY sequences in Figure 24a-c included another precursor to HEY2, uttered by Vic even after he gained his mother's attention, or whether he simply abandoned a third HEY1 after he saw she was attending to him.